2008 Democratic Party presidential primaries: January 2008

 Following tradition, the 2008 primary calendar began with the Iowa caucuses and the New Hampshire primary.
 The Nevada caucuses and the South Carolina primary were the third and fourth contests sanctioned by the Democratic National Committee.
 Under the national committee's rules, no state was allowed to hold primaries or caucuses before February 5 with the exceptions of these four states.
 Michigan and Florida also held early primaries.
 However, as the contests were unsanctioned, the results were not recognized by the national committee until a compromise was reached four months later.

 The following table shows the pledged delegate votes awarded in the first four contests recognized by the DNC.

-Obama won the Iowa caucuses with 38% of the vote, over Edwards by 30% and Clinton by 29%.
+Obama won the Iowa caucuses with 38% of the vote, over Edwards with 30% and Clinton with 29%.
 His victory brought him to national prominence as many voters tuned into the race for the first time.
 In a speech given that evening, he defined the word "change" as the primary theme of his campaign and said, "On this January night, at this defining moment in history, you have done what the cynics said we couldn't do."
 The delegate count was virtually tied, but Clinton's surprising third-place finish in the popular vote damaged her image as being the "inevitable" nominee.
 However, she remained upbeat, saying "This race begins tonight and ends when Democrats throughout America have their say.
 Our campaign was built for a marathon."
 The following day, reports described "panic" among some Clinton donors, and rumors of a staff shake-up began to circulate.
 Biden and Dodd both withdrew from the race.

 After Obama's upset win in the Iowa caucuses, it appeared to many political observers that he would ride a wave of momentum through the New Hampshire primary and then go on to win the Democratic nomination.
 Eulogies were published on the Clinton campaign, as Obama surged to a roughly 10-point lead in the New Hampshire polls.
 However, the race turned quickly in the days before the primary, and the polls were slow to register a reversal toward Clinton.
 At the Saint Anselm College New Hampshire debate on January 5, 2008, Edwards sided with Obama against Clinton.
 In one noted exchange, Edwards said that Clinton could not bring about change, while he and Obama could, saying "Any time you speak out powerfully for change, the forces for status quo attack."
 Clinton passionately retorted, saying, "Making change is not about what you believe; it's not about a speech you make.
 It's about working hard.
 I'm not just running on a promise for change.
 I'm running on 35 years of change.
 What we need is somebody who can deliver change.
 We don't need to be raising false hopes."
 It came to be seen as the defining statement for her candidacy.